zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

       for that part of the calculation the defendant wins and the plaintiff is slashed, otherwise vice versa.

+      Instead of posting a complaint on the contract, valid complaints could be included as part of the message to be signed.
+Then complex on-chain verification is unnecessary.

       **In the initial version,** we'll just broadcast the complaint amongst the group over the network, as usual, and nodes will be responsible for verifying the complaint and ejecting the bad actor themselves (already